|Department||DGS Facilities Operations and Maintenance|

 Duties for this position include, but are not limited to:

-- Plans new or modified electrical installations by preparing sketches, diagrams or specifications according to blueprints and electrical codes.
+- Install new or modified electrical equipment and fixtures- Plans new or modified electrical installations by preparing sketches, diagrams or specifications according to blueprints and electrical codes.
 Assembles, installs, tests, and maintains electrical or electronic wiring, equipment appliances, apparatus, and fixtures.
 Connects wires to circuit breakers, transformers, or other components.
 Installs ground leads and connects power cables to equipment, such as motors.
 Fastens small metal or plastic boxes to walls to house electrical switches or outlets.
 Places conduit (pipes or tubing) inside designated partitions, walls, or other concealed areas, and pulls insulated wires or cables through the conduit to complete circuits between boxes.

-- Makes recommendations to building tenants and management on technical and complex electrical problems.
+- Make recommendations and advise management- Makes recommendations to building tenants and management on technical and complex electrical problems.
 Advises management on whether continued operation of equipment could be hazardous.
 Participates in electrical installation inspections with management or engineers as the agency’s on-site expert.
 Reviews blueprints, wiring diagrams, and schematics to determine the location of wiring, electrical devices, and equipment to ensure compliance with code and safety regulations.

 Education: Completion of eighth grade.